ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 ## Computational Assumptions {#assumptions}
 In general, the obfuscation properties of the Kemeleon encodings depend on module LWE assumptions similar to those underlying the IND-CCA security of ML-KEM; see {{GSV24}} for the detailed security analysis of the original Kemeleon encoding.
-In particular, the notions of public key and ciphertext uniformity capture the indistinguishability of Kemeleon-encoded public keys and ciphertexts from random bitstrings, respectively.
+In particular, the notions of public key and ciphertext uniformity capture the indistinguishability of Kemeleon-encoded encapsulation keys and ciphertexts from random bitstrings, respectively.
 Both require the module LWE assumption to hold in order for Kemeleon to maintain its uniformity properties.
-Furthermore, distinguishing a pair of a Kemeleon-encoded public key and a Kemeleon-encoded ciphertext from uniformly random bitstrings also reduces to a module LWE assumption.
+Furthermore, distinguishing a pair of a Kemeleon-encoded encapsulation key and a Kemeleon-encoded ciphertext from uniformly random bitstrings also reduces to a module LWE assumption.

 ## Randomness Sampling {#randomness-security}
-Both public key and ciphertext encodings in the original Kemeleon encoding are randomized.
+Both encapsulation key and ciphertext encodings in the original Kemeleon encoding are randomized.
 The randomness (or seed used to generate randomness) used in Kemeleon encodings MUST be kept secret.
 In particular, public randomness enables distinguishing a Kemeleon-encoded value from a random bytestring:
 Decoding the value in question and re-encoding it with the public randomness will yield the original value if it was Kemeleon-encoded.

 ## Timing Side-Channels {#timing-security}
 Beyond timing side-channel considerations for ML-KEM itself, care should be taken when using Kemeleon encodings, in particular those with a non-zero failure probability.
-Rejecting and re-generating public keys or ciphertexts may leak information about the use of Kemeleon encodings, as might the overhead of the encoding itself.
+Rejecting and re-generating encapsulation keys or ciphertexts may leak information about the use of Kemeleon encodings, as might the overhead of the encoding itself.
 Additionally, the algorithms required to perform big integer arithmetic may leak information via timing.

 # IANA Considerations